valthom/jekyll-now/_posts/2016-10-22-Hello-World.md

 ---
 layout: post
 title: Hey there!
-First post
+First post with mathjax support (hopefully)
 ---

 This is my first post